Our Regional Food System - It's time for a major build-out.

-Farmers, Make Your Voice Heard - Weigh In on Spokane's Draft Sustainability Action Plan
+Folks, Make Your Voice Heard - Weigh In on Spokane's Draft Sustainability Action Plan

-Farmers, this is crucial: Your input as well as your support for the DRAFT Sustainability Action Plan for the City of Spokane will help ensure that it is adopted and implemented by City government.
+This is crucial: Your input as well as your support for the DRAFT Sustainability Action Plan for the City of Spokane will help ensure that it is adopted and implemented by City government.
 The plan, compiled by the Sustainability Action Subcommittee of the Spokane City Council, if adopted, would update the City's 2009 sustainability plan.
 It makes many bold recommendations for strengthening the Spokane regional food system and supporting local agricultural production.

 For the first time, this draft plan emphasizes the local food system as an integral part of meeting the City's sustainability and climate goals.
 Let’s not wait another ten years to make these important changes a reality.
 Please make your voice heard, show support for the recommendations and help the process by suggesting improvements where needed.